ddai/hand-drawn-maps/README.md

 ===============

 Leave the laptops at home because [Maptime SF](http://www.meetup.com/Maptime-SF/) is going analaog - aka it's arts & crafts time!
-Here's a list of inspiring maps from the masters, and fun hand-drawn map activities for everyone.
+Here's a list of inspiring maps from the masters, and fun hand-drawn map activities to get you started.
+Yay!

 ##Inspiration: Artists
 * Paula Scher http://www.paulaschermaps.com/